riptano/astra-portal-getting-started/loadDataIntoAstraDB/README.md

 ```
 _This is the keyspace we created earlier to contain our tables._

-Once all values are selected click `Finish`.
+Once all values are selected click **"Finish"**.

 At this point the dataset will be loaded in the background and you will receive both an email when the process starts and when the data is loaded.
-This shouldn't take too long, but for now, just move on to the next step.
+This shouldn't take too long, but for now, just move on to the **"Next"** step.
 We'll come back and verify the data later.

 ## 3 Use DSBulk with the Astra Shell
 The [Astra Shell](https://awesome-astra.github.io/docs/pages/astra/astra-cli/) is a command line tool that includes commands for databases, streams, a CQL console, and data loading with DSBulk amongst other things.